datmemerboi/Movie-Checklist/README.md

 =
 ## Python 3 | PyQt5 | MongoDB | MongoClient | Firebase

 As an avid movie lover, I have a large list of movies completed and yet to watch.
-As I had to keep track of them, here's an application to checklist the movies you have completed.
+As I had to keep track of them, here's an application to checklist the movies completed.

 Built on Linux environment (*elementary OS*)

 ### Requirements

-**Python, PyQt5, MongoDB, MongoClient** and **Firebase**.
-After installing them, just run `index.py`.
+**Python, PyQt5, MongoDB** software and **PyMongo.MongoClient** and **Firebase** modules.
+After installing them, just run *index.py*.
-Running `setup.py` would help you install the required softwares.
-(Built for Linux system, please do check if it works for Windows)
+Running *setup.py* would help you install the required softwares (Built for Linux system)

 ### Note